LOGIN

 Here's what's included with ELDERS: THE ECOLOGY OF OLD-GROWTH FORESTS.

 • Exclusive in-depth videos.
-The course includes 30 exclusive and never-before-seen videos that are only available to students.
+The course includes 30 exclusive, never-before-seen videos that bring the forest directly to you.
 Organized into 5 modules, the field lessons within the course take you step-by-step through the process of recognizing and understanding older forests.

 • Work at your own pace.
 Complete the course at a speed that is most convenient for you.
 The total length of this self-paced course is approximately 7 hours.
 You can put the course on hold if necessary and return to it at any time.